redcross/smoke-alarm-portal/INSTALL.md

         $ adduser postgres

+5. Set up the live config files.

+  * Do `cp config.json.tmpl config.json`, then edit the latter.

+        You'll probably want to update `exports.companyName`,
+        `exports.projectName`, `exports.systemEmail`, and
+        `exports.cryptoKey`.

-5. Do `cp config/config.json.tmpl config/config.json`, then edit the latter.
+  * Do `cp config/config.json.tmpl config/config.json`, then edit the latter.

         You'll need to fill in database usernames and passwords, of course.
-   You might also want to set up a whole new environment, e.g., "staging" (likely following the "test" example).
+You might also want to set up a whole new environment, e.g., "demo" (e.g., based on the "test" example).

 6. Create the databases and import the initial data.